 - makesigns.com This is a commercial website, but it has some great information.

 Print your poster:

-- Media services at Shippensburg University will print your poster for around $40.
-You need to send them a pdf of your poster at least one week before you need to pick it up.
+- Print Shop at Shippensburg University will print your poster.
+You need to send them a pdf of your poster with your name before the printing deadline.

-- If you wait until the very end, stores like Staples can print your poster in a couple hours, but it will cost a lot more (like $100).
+- Stores like Staples can also print your poster but it will cost a lot more (like $100).

 - There are plenty of online poster creation/printing services.
 In particular, Canva seems squarely aimed at ease-of-use.

 - Use PowerPoint.
 Make just one slide in landscape orientation with dimensions 36" high by 48" wide.
 Use text boxes to move blocks of text around.

 - Use sans-serif fonts.
 Make text large enough so the poster is easily readable from 4 feet away.